kettychiang/kettychiang/README.md

-- 👋 G'day, I’m Ketty and nice meeting you here!
+Hey there, I'm Ketty—great to connect with you on GitHub!

-- 👀 I am a junior developer building and shipping at nights & weekends.
+👀 I'm a junior developer and cybersecurity student, hustling on projects during nights and weekends.
-- 🌱 I’m currently self-learning C/JavaScript/Python/Solidity and also exploring AI & MI.
+🌱 Currently, I'm immersed in self-learning C, JavaScript, Python, and Solidity, while also delving into the realms of AI and machine learning.
-- 💞️ I am a coffee drinker but would start my day with a cup of milk tea.
+💞️ I kickstart my day with a cup of milk tea, though I'm definitely a coffee enthusiast.
-- 📫 You can find me in the community just drop by and say hi:)
+📫 Feel free to swing by the community and shoot me a greeting anytime! 😊

 <!---
 kettychiang/kettychiang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.